Are you receiving all of the veterans’ benefits you’re eligible for?

 In addition, under certain circumstances, a veteran’s income can exceed the MAPR, provided there are enough non-reimbursable medical expenses or educational expenses to reduce the household income below the threshold.

 Finally, on October 18, 2018, the VA changed the way they assess net worth to make the pension entitlement rules clearer.
 Net worth includes your and your spouse’s assets and annual income.
 When you apply for Veterans Pension benefits, you’ll need to report all of these assets and income.
 For example, if you had $121,000 in assets and $14,000 in annual income, then your net worth would be $135,000.
-This is more than the net worth limit of $130,773.
-So you wouldn’t be eligible for Veterans Pension benefits.
+This is less than the 2023 net worth limit of $150,538.
+So you would be eligible for Veterans Pension benefits.

 Countable income for a veteran or surviving spouse includes: